 14.)
 Kruger National Park, South Africa

-Kruger really is a special place, we spent five days here and it we were lucky enough to spot the big 5 (which you can see here).
+Kruger really is a special place, we spent five days here.
+We were lucky enough to spot the big 5 (which you can see here).
+It’s so stunning and really one of the best places to safari in Africa.